Healthy, hearty, peanut butter flax oatcakes!

 As far as my diet goes, I am keeping vegan at home.
 And once a week or so I will eat some wild fish or some dairy.
 Still no interest in chicken or meat.
 Of course I am still gluten free, corn free, and soy free.

 Mark Burnett, who produced The Bible series (If your family has not seen this…do yourself a favor and watch it.
 It is INCREDIBLE!
 It will spawn a lot of conversations with your kiddos.
 If your kids are small, you should watch it first to make sure they can handle everything in it), spoke on Dr. Oz about how Jesus ate.
 He spent years doing intense research in making this show Biblically accurate.
-I was thrilled that his conclusion was that he ate a plant based diet, lots of beans, veggies and fruits, a little diary, and fish.
+I was thrilled that his conclusion was that he ate a plant based diet, lots of beans, veggies and fruits, a little dairy, and fish.
 This is almost exactly how I am eating.
 Why wouldn’t I want to eat exactly as He did?
 And as a bonus, he only drank water and red wine.
-Now THIS is a diet I can handle! ;)
+Now THIS is a diet I can handle! 😉

 In mid March, our family was blessed with the incredible opportunity to go to Luck’s homeland…Argentina!
 We visited family and explored Buenos Aires with his parents.
 It was a perfect trip on all accounts.
 We were able to find gluten free foods for the kids and for me the entire time.
 I stayed vegetarian (nearly impossible to stay vegan and gluten free) except for one, glorious steak.
 Argentina is known for BEEF!
 I had to indulge once.
 I split one steak with the kids and it was a perfect amount.
 The kids were just a perfect age for taking in another culture.
 We MAY have eaten dulce de leche all day every day.
 But as they say, “When in Argentina….”